zhaomh1998/mosquitto/plugins/README.md

 This plugin adds the text string "hello " to the beginning of each payload, so with anything other than simple plain text messages it will corrupt the payload contents.

+## Examples / Print IP on publish
+This is an **example** plugin that prints out client ID and IP address of any client that publishes on a particular topic.